- 20.1 Scope

 - 20.2.2 Check-In Procedure

-- A flight-ready entry with its altimeter removed must be presented to the official for inspection.
-The altimeter will be checked to verify it is an NAR approved altimeter, appears unaltered, and is properly powered.
-The safety check officer may request the “owner’s manual” for the altimeter if any questions arise concerning its operation or post flight readout.
-The model of the altimeter will be noted on the competitor’s flight card.
+- The model of the altimeter will be noted on the competitor’s flight card.
+The safety check officer may request the “owner’s manual“ for the altimeter if any questions arise concerning its operation or post flight readout.

 - 20.2.3 Temperature Compensation